MedOuardi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 		One file name per line
 		The listing should end with a new line
 		You are not allowed to use basename, grep, egrep, fgrep or rgrep
+#102-acrostic:
+	script that decodes acrostics that use the first letter of each line.